Hi guys,

 Mark,

-Thank you so much for all of your advice it is so helpful :pray: I had zofran when I was pregnant, it was the only thing that helped me but I am not so sure he would qualify on the PBS in Tasmania for that, they are quite strict and need special authority as they can be quite expensive.
+Thank you so much for all of your advice it is so helpful I had zofran when I was pregnant, it was the only thing that helped me but I am not so sure he would qualify on the PBS in Tasmania for that, they are quite strict and need special authority as they can be quite expensive.

 I got him some isotonic drink at the chemist to help rehydrate and he likes the taste of that so a bonus there, he usually drinks a lot of water so I don’t know how he got so dehydrated, maybe just part of the way the disease works.
 It is all so new so finding his triggers and warning signs have b en a bit difficult.
 We eat a relatively low fat diet as we don’t live near takeaway shops and we don’t deep fry things but I have found that a lot of white bread and pastry, pies and cakes have a delayed negative impact on his stomach, it causes terrible cramps.